mohamaddhaini/nmf-adaptation/README.md

-# Domain Adaptation using NMF
-Code release for Non-negative Subspace Alignment for Domain Adaptation Regression
+# Domain Adaptation in Regression by Aligning Non-negative Decompositions

 ## Dataset: